xplosionmind/tommi.space/content/notes/public/Bugs and Feature Requests.md

 - **contextual volume**: automatically set the volume based on the loudness of the environment
 - Repeat and shuffle controls in the player on the lock screen
 - [[Digital Wellbeing implementations]]
+- when copy-pasting text from image, insert line breaks in a smart way, do not add them simply when the written line ends

 <br>